LightPath Technologies, Inc. A - GuruFocus.com

-ORLANDO, FL / ACCESSWIRE / January 11, 2023 / LightPath Technologies, Inc. (NASDAQ:LPTH), ("LightPath" or the "Company") today announced that it intends to offer and sell shares of its common stock in a public offering.
-All of the securities to be sold in the offering are to be offered by LightPath.
-The offering is subject to market conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+ORLANDO, FL / ACCESSWIRE / January 12, 2023 / LightPath Technologies, Inc. (NASDAQ:LPTH) ("LightPath" or the "Company") today announced the pricing of its previously announced public offering of 9,090,910 shares of common stock at a purchase price of $1.10 per share for aggregate gross proceeds of approximately $10 million, before deducting placement agent fees and other offering expenses.

-The Company intends to use the net proceeds from the offering for working capital and other general corporate purposes.
+The closing of the offering is expected to occur on or about January 17, 2023, subject to the satisfaction of customary closing conditions.
+We intend to use the net proceeds from the offering to fund our future growth initiatives, working capital and general corporate purposes.

 This offering is being made pursuant to an effective shelf registration statement on Form S-3 (File No. 333-262768) previously filed with the U.S. Securities and Exchange Commission (the "SEC").
-The offering will be made only by means of a prospectus supplement and accompanying base prospectus, as may be further supplemented by any free writing prospectus and/or pricing supplement that LightPath may file with the SEC.
-The preliminary prospectus supplement and accompanying prospectus describing the terms of the proposed offering will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.
-Electronic copies of the preliminary prospectus supplement may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected] Before investing in this offering, interested parties should read in their entirety the prospectus supplement and the accompanying prospectus and the other documents that LightPath has filed with the SEC that are incorporated by reference in such prospectus supplement and the accompanying prospectus, which provide more information about LightPath and such offering.
+The preliminary prospectus supplement and accompanying base prospectus were previously filed with the SEC, and the final prospectus supplement and accompanying prospectus will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.
+Electronic copies of the prospectus supplement may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].
+Before investing in this offering, interested parties should read in their entirety the prospectus supplement and the accompanying prospectus and the other documents that LightPath has filed with the SEC that are incorporated by reference in such prospectus supplement and the accompanying prospectus, which provide more information about LightPath and the offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.